microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 ## RN487x Example 1: Running Basic Data Exchange Example Application<a name="rn487x-example1:-running-basic-data-exchange-example-application"></a>

 This example shows how an MCU can be programmed to transmit data to a smartphone over BLE.
-The MCU device will send a Periodic Transmission of a single character when STREAM\_OPEN is processed through the Message Handler.
+The MCU device will send a Periodic Transmission of a single character when STREAM_OPEN is processed through the Message Handler.
 This indicates to the MCU and RN487x module that the application is in a Data Streaming mode of operation and can expect to hear data over the BLE connection.<br /><br />
 The `#define DEMO_PERIODIC_TRANSMIT_COUNT (10000)` and `#define DEMO_PERIODIC_CHARACTER (‘1’)` statements used in the demonstration can be located at the top of the `rn487x_example.c file`.

 ![](images/RN487x_BasicData_Exchange_HW.png)

 1. Download and install Microchip Bluetooth Data (MBD) from [App Store](https://apps.apple.com/us/app/microchip-bluetooth-data/id1319166097) or [Google Play](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US).
-2. Launch the Phone Application.
+2. Launch the phone application.

     ![](images/GUID-7271A2D0-99A8-41F4-BB4C-269F2F83820C-low.png)![](GUID-7271A2D0-99A8-41F4-BB4C-269F2F83820C-low.png)